creechj/E-Commerce_Backend/README.md

 Application is interacted with via Insomnia (or other API-capable interface).

-A schema is provided for creating the database, as well as seed data for each table, and an executable script for seeding the tables with this data.
+A schema is provided for creating the database, as well as seed data for each table, and an executable script for seeding the tables with this data (use: 'npm run seed').

 Routes are available for categories, products, and tags.